MaxiBecker/LI-RAT/README.md

 # LI-RAT
-Assessing creativity independently of language: A normed Language Independent Remote Associate Task (LIRAT)
+Assessing creativity independently of language: A Language Independent Remote Associate Task (LIRAT)

 Most creativity measures are either complex or language-dependent hindering cross-cultural creativity assessment.
 We have therefore developed and tested a simple, language-independent insight task based on pictures in the style of